These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 (e) Grounds for Termination of Contract Employees.
 A contract employee may be terminated during the term of his or her employment for gross misconduct or inadequate job performance.

-(a) Non-Contract Employee.
+(a) Notice.
 Whenever, in the opinion of the supervisor, a non-contract employee should be terminated, he/she shall be notified in writing setting forth the date of termination.
 If the reason for termination involves gross misconduct, the supervisor will, prior to termination, consult with the Vice Chancellor having administrative responsibility for the employee.

-(b) Contract Employee.
-Whenever a supervisor is of the opinion that a contract employee should be terminated, he/she shall notify the appropriate Vice Chancellor.
+(a) Notice: Whenever a supervisor is of the opinion that a contract employee should be terminated, he/she shall notify the appropriate Vice Chancellor.
 The Vice Chancellor shall notify the employee in writing of the reasons for his/her immediate termination or suspension, as appropriate, and of his/her right to request a hearing in accordance with the Administrative Procedures Act (T.C.A. § 4-5-301, et seq.) or as hereinafter provided.

-(a) Contract Employee.
-The request of a contract employee for a hearing together with his/her election of an Administrative Procedures Act hearing or one under this policy statement shall be forwarded in writing within five (5) business days of the notice of termination to the Vice Chancellor having administrative responsibility for the employee.
+(b) Request for a Hearing: The request of a contract employee for a hearing together with his/her election of an Administrative Procedures Act hearing or one under this policy statement shall be forwarded in writing within five (5) business days of the notice of termination to the Vice Chancellor having administrative responsibility for the employee.

-i.
 If the employee elects a hearing under the provisions of the Administrative Procedures Act, the Vice Chancellor shall forward the file to the Chancellor for the appointment of a hearing officer.

-(5) Responsibility of the Hearing Committee:
+Responsibility of the Hearing Committee (Contract Employees)

 It shall be the responsibility of the hearing committee to: